-The keyUsage extension of EV TLS/SSL certificate includes keyEncipherment and digitalSignature.
+The keyUsage extension of EV TLS/SSL certificate includes digitalSignature, and keyEncipherment may be included if required.
 The extKeyUsage extension includes serverAuth and clientAuth.

 6.2.
 Private Key Protection and Cryptographic Module Engineering Controls

 6.2.1.
 Cryptographic Module Standards and Controls